• Skip to primary navigation

 • Using a silicone bread pan or a pan lined with parchment paper, pour bread batter into the pan, scraping down the bowl's sides to get all the batter.

-• Then, place ½ cup blueberries into the top of the bread, randomly placing them.
-This is just for added flavor and for aesthetics.
+• Then, place ½ cup of blueberries on top of the bread, randomly placing them.
+This is just for added flavor and aesthetics.

 • Cook for 50-55 minutes.
 If using a silicone pan, check the bread at 45 minutes since it cooks quickly.